JooHyunPark-JP/SpeedChecker/README.md

 # SpeedChecker

-A Simple game that minimize the game called "Checker" made in C#
+A Simple strategy game that minimized a game "Checker", made in C#, Html and JavaScript.
+All the rules are same as regular Checker.